-I have answered Amazing to everyone who asks me how I am doing for 25+ years.
+I have answered AMAZING to everyone who asks me how I am doing for more than 30 years.

 80% of the time when I say it, I mean it.
-The other 20% of the time it is to remind myself I’m Amazing.
+The other 20% of the time it is to remind myself that I'm AMAZING.

 I have had 4 hips replaced, 4 knees replaced, and 2 shoulders replaced.

 I have been in hospital about 40 times.

 I had cataracts removed at the age of 13 due to high daily doses of the oral steroid prednisone.

 Prednisone also stunted my growth and I stand 5’1”.

 All of my joints are either fused totally, or have severe range of motion restrictions.
 That makes many day to activities much more challenging than for the average person.